-Proposals that deliver a significant BNG, of 10% to 25%, will be looked upon favourably in the planning balance.
+Proposals should deliver at least 10% BNG.
+Significant weight will be given to the benefit of proposals that meaningfully exceed that minimum requirement.
 Applications will need to demonstrate BNG as part of the planning application process using accepted national metrics and, where appropriate, BNG may be secured by condition.